Mohamed-Ahmed-Abo-El-Enen/LDATopicExtraction/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Converting the inferance stage from python code to c++ one <br>
+NLP Task To Define topics for list of docs and try to find top 3 topic and top nearest docs, as the problem is unsupervised one we will try to tune our prameters. <br>

 Here will see:
+* Simple Notebook with LSA, LDA with sklearn, LDA with Gensim
-* Loading Onnex File and preparing the tensor input output shape
+* Cleaninig and preprocessing the text(Lemmetazation, CountVector, ...)
-* Preprocessing steps on image using Opencv
-* Prediction Phase with pretrainde loaded model
+* Word cloud for each topic
+* Each doc topic score
+* using TSNE, TruncatedSVD to visualize in 3D space
+* Using kmeans to find similar topics
-* Postprocessing the result
+* Inference the a new text

 <p align="right">(<a href="#top">back to top</a>)</p>